Index

 Reztrix combines operational data, retrieval, and AI-assisted reasoning into a single decision-support workflow for frontline use.
 At a system level, the product does four things:

-• Aggregates fragmented operational context across issues, requests, and status signals.
+• Aggregates operational context spread across issues, requests, and status signals.

 • Retrieves relevant context so outputs are grounded in the right operational evidence.